Where should you go when you’re ravenous, but it’s too hot to go inside?

 The Parkside Tavern

-With not one, not two, but three outdoor spaces, The Parkside Tavern is a no brainer when it comes to summer sun, but what you might not know is that they cook up a tempting menu of delicious stonebaked pizzas.
-It’s their take on classic combinations and you might find it difficult to choose – will you go for the chicken and chorizo with caramelised red onion and roasted red pepper?
-Or what about a veggie option, like the goat’s cheese and red onion topped with rocket?
+With not one, not two, but three outdoor spaces, The Parkside Tavern is a no brainer when it comes to summer sun, but what you might not know is that they cook up a tempting menu of delicious flatbread pizzas.
+It’s their take on classic combinations and you might find it difficult to choose – will you go for the Yorkshire ham with mushrooms?
+Or what about a veggie option, with olives, mushrooms and roast peppers?

 The Parkside Tavern, St Johns House, Merrion Street, Leeds, West Yorkshire, LS2 8JE.